Ayckinn/CPP/DIVERS/CROSS_IN_SQUARE/README.md

-# CROSS IN THE SQUARE
+# A CROSS IN A SQUARE
 Display a cross into a square in console

 ---